Professional Teaching Staff and Director of Technical Theatre

 Degrees: B.A./M.F.A., Member United Scenic Artists

-Keith Nagy (Producing Director of Theatre) is an assistant professor for Communications at John Carroll University for the past 19 years.
+Keith Nagy (Producing Director of Theatre) has been a member of the Russert Department of Communication and Theatre Arts at John Carroll University for 19 years.
 Prior to JCU, he served as Director of Production at Cleveland Opera for 16 years.
 He was also the resident designer for the Cleveland Opera.
 Mr. Nagy has designed the sets and lighting for a number of John Carroll University productions including “Twelfth Night,” “Twilight: Los Angeles 1992,” “Sunday in the Park with George,” “Merrily We Roll Along,” “Buried Child,” “Lend me a Tenor,” “Marvin’s Room,” “Crimes of the Heart,” and “Blithe Spirit.”
 Mr.Nagy also designs sets and lighting for Lakeland Theatre.
 Mr.Nagy’s work in the theatre has been seen at Great Lakes Theatre Festival, Dobama, The Halle Theatre, Karamu, Porthouse Theatre and Berea Summer Theatre.

 Mr. Nagy, who is a member of the United Scenic Artists local #829, earned his Bachelor of Arts degree in Theatre from California State Polytechnic University (Pomona) and Master of Arts degree in Production Design from Ohio University.